 As a bonus feature, we have also included bounds that are valid even in the more general than adaptive \emph{causal superpositions} strategies (\texttt{cs}), see \cite{Kurdzialek2023}.
 They are, however, not the essential element of the package, since they do not have a counterpart large-scale optimization procedure to find the optimal protocols, as tensor-network formalism is not obviously compatible with this framework.

-In order to perform the optimization using higher-level functions or compute the bounds, one needs to specify the form of the parameter dependent channel $\Lambda_\theta$.
+In order to perform the optimization using higher-level functions or compute the bounds, one needs to specify the form of the parameter-dependent channel $\Lambda_\theta$.
 The \texttt{param\_channel} folder contains all the necessary methods to construct the channel and includes also some exemplary predefined channels in the \texttt{creators.py} file.
-The channel may be provided in a number of different ways: either through a list of Kraus operatos, or a \acs{CJ} matrix, or finally as a time integrated quantum Master equation, see Sec.~\ref{sec:single}.
+The channel may be provided in a number of different ways: either through a list of Kraus operators, or a \acs{CJ} matrix, or finally as a time integrated quantum Master equation, see Sec.~\ref{sec:single}.

-In order to perform optimization of protocols with customized structures one needs to resort to low-level \acs{ISS} optimization function \texttt{iss\_opt} and construct the desired protocol structure using the classes provided in \texttt{tensors.py} file, which allow to specify the elements of the protocol that will be optimized (\texttt{VarTensor}), elements that are fixed (\texttt{ConstTensor}) and elements that include parameter to be estimated (\texttt{{ParamTensor}}), see Sec.~\ref{sec:advanced}.
+For optimization of protocols with customized structures one needs to resort to low-level \acs{ISS} optimization function \texttt{iss\_opt} and construct the desired protocol structure using the classes provided in \texttt{tensors.py} file, which allow to specify the elements of the protocol that will be optimized (\texttt{VarTensor}), elements that are fixed (\texttt{ConstTensor}) and elements that include parameter to be estimated (\texttt{{ParamTensor}}), see Sec.~\ref{sec:advanced}.